-We qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act (the "JOBS Act").
+We qualify as an "emerging growth company" as defined in the JOBS Act.
 For as long as a company is deemed to be an emerging growth company, it may take advantage of specified reduced reporting and other regulatory requirements that are generally unavailable to other public companies.
 Among other things, we are not required to provide an auditor attestation report on the assessment of the internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act of 2002.